mikesamuel/unduck/README.md

 ## Duck calls

+First we need to put the information that TypeScript uses to identify problems with `interface`s in a form that we can use in JavaScript.

 Below we will use &#x1F425; as a shorthand for *from duck* or *deduck*.  (&#x1F425; is actually ["front-Facing Baby Chick"][chick] but the author thinks it looks like a duckling and, more importantly,